MaviccPRP/ger_ner_evals/README.md

 This we converted into a our evaluator class ready two column tab seperated file format.

 **SpaCy entity recognition**: The SpaCy entity recognition tool uses a different named entity class set.
+The german model of spaCy uses a subset of the named entities defined in the OntoNotes 5 corpus (OntoNotes Release 5.0 2012).
 That is, why we need to train our own models for both data sets, the CoNLL 2003 and the GermEval 2014 data set.
 For training the spaCy tool we had to preprocess the CoNLL 2003 and the GermEval 2014 data set to the spaCy specific data format (see: https://spacy.io/docs/usage/entity-recognition).
 ```python
  ('Das erfuhrt Sport-Bild-Online aus internen Kreisen des DSV.',
   [(0, 3, 'O'),